willhunt914/PIDBOX/README.md

 ### Reflection
 The CAD, while it might seem easier than the code for this project is actually a crucial piece which insures that all the code can run smoothly and the project functions as it should.
+Our time management was  lot better this project and we weren't rushed and we knew if we stayed focused we could finish the project on time.

 ### Problem #1